Filip Dewinter: Judaism and Islam

 A December 2005 interview by Dewinter with the American Jewish newsweekly The Jewish Week included a question if "Jews should vote for a party that espouses xenophobia".
 Dewinter responded by saying: "Xenophobia is not the word I would use.
 If it absolutely must be a 'phobia,' let it be 'Islamophobia.'"
-This statement, as well as the Blok's condemnation for racism, have weighted heavily on the French-speaking Belgian Socialist Party as well as other francophone and Flemish parties for them to become part of an appeal against the Vlaams Belang at the Council of State, an appeal that tries to take away the government subsidy of the Vlaams Belang.

-In 2007 Dewinter took part in hosting the second international counter-jihad conference in Brussels in the European and Flemish Parliaments.
+In 2007 Dewinter took part in hosting the international counter-jihad conference in Brussels in the European and Flemish Parliaments.